 A new roof is an inevitable expense!
 Whether you own a commercial building or you have just purchased your very first home, roofing will come up eventually.
-Choosing the right roof for your home or building is important.
+Choosing the right roof and roofing materials for your home or building is important.

 Consider these questions when choosing a roofing material: